Copy and Paste as Text / Value (Not Formula) in Excel & Google Sheets

 This tutorial demonstrates how to copy and paste a calculated cell as text or a number in Excel and Google Sheets.

 Copy and Paste as Text

-In Excel, you often need to copy just a result of some formula as a value or text in another cell, without copying the formula.
-This means that, if you change the cells used in the formula, they will not change the value in a cell where you pasted it as text.
-Say you have a quantity (10) in cell B3, price ($25) in cell C3, and a formula for multiplication of these two values in cell D3 to return the Sales Amount (at this point, $250).
+In Excel, you often need to copy just the result of some formula as a value or text in another cell, without copying the formula.
+This means that, if you change the cells used in the formula, they do not change the value in a cell where you pasted it as text.
+Say you have a quantity (10) in cell B3, price ($25) in cell C3, and a formula that multiplies these two values in cell D3 to return the Sales Amount (at this point, $250).

 You want to copy the Sales Amount to cell F3.
 The picture below shows what happens if you just copy (CTRL + C) cell D3 and paste (CTRL + V) in cell F3.

 As you can see, the result from D3 is copied to F3 ($250), but the formula is also copied.
-This means that, if you change the value in cell C3 to $30, values in both D3 and F3 will update to $300.
+This means that, if you change the value in cell C3 to $30, the values in D3 and F3 both update to $300.
 To keep F3 constant, copy and paste as text instead.

 So, to copy and paste as text, right-click cell D3 and click Copy (or CTRL + C), then right-click cell F3, and click Values under Paste Options.